agold95/TaskApp/README.md

 #### Technology

 - Built using the MERN stack with MongoDB, Express, React, and Node.js.
-- Follows RESTful api implementation with full user authentication.
+- Follows RESTful api implementation between the front and back-end.
+- Back-end created with express connecting to MongoDB database.
 - Complete front-end using React hooks, and styled using Bootstrap and CSS.

 ## Screenshots